ElfSundae/AVDemo/README.md

 Demonstrates how to create a custom UI for the camera variant of the UIImagePickerController and how to programmatically control video recording.

+###AudioTapProcessor

+Sample application that uses the MTAudioProcessingTap in combination with AV Foundation to visualize audio samples as well as applying a Core Audio audio unit effect (Bandpass Filter) to the audio data.

+Note: The sample requires at least one video asset in the Asset Library (Camera Roll) to use as the source media.
+It will automatically select the first one it finds.